mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 ## So what does this mean for event co-creation?

-**Imagine you publish every provisional or final event item using standard.site within your event website.
-I see the following benefits:**
+**Publishing provisional and final event items in this way brings greater interactivity and reach, while simplifying your CMS.**

 ### More interactive features